-Learn to dance!
 Practice “wining”i.e. gyrating your hips and bum to soca music.
-You’ll feel sexy and your significant other will thank you as well.
-For a fun demo click here!
+You’ll feel sexy and your significant other will thank you too!
+For a fun demo, see my fave Youtube dancer Cassandra!

-J’ouvert , or daybreak from the French (jour-day, ouvert-open) marks the official start of the 2-day Carnival street parade that starts at 2am and ends after sunrise.
-Revelers smear their bodies in mud, clay, chocolate and coloured paints and dance to the soca and calypso music.
-Your package would include a band tee-shirt that you can customize anyway you want.
+J’ouvert , or daybreak from the French (jour-day, ouvert-open) marks the official start of the 2-day Trinidad Carnival street parade that starts at 2am and ends after sunrise.
+Revelers smear their bodies in mud, clay, chocolate and coloured paints and dance to soca and calypso music.
+Your package would include a band tee-shirt that you can customize.
 See the video below from the band Clay J’ouvert for a taste of the action!
 A list of popular bands can be found here.
 If you think you have what it takes to play J’ouvert, clean up, then head out to the Monday parade at 10am, power to you!

 Do I wear my entire costume on Carnival Monday?

-If you can’t make it for the entire Carnival season, do try to make it in time for Carnival Monday and Tuesday!
+- If you can’t make it for the entire Carnival season, try to make it for Carnival Monday and Tuesday!

 - Book your flight up to 6-7 months in advance!
 Fly directly to Port-of-Spain, Trinidad from major hubs such as JFK New York, Miami, Orlando, Houston, Toronto and London Gatwick airports.

-- Book your accommodation at major hotels in Port-of-Spain such as the Hyatt Regency, Trinidad Hilton, Kapok Hotel, Courtyard Marriot, Radisson OR use Air B&B and Tripadvisor to scout for inns and bed ‘n’ breakfasts around Port-of-Spain, close to the action!
+- Accommodation – major hotels in Port-of-Spain such as the Hyatt Regency, Trinidad Hilton, Kapok Hotel, Courtyard Marriot, Radisson OR Air B&B to scout for inns and bed ‘n’ breakfasts around Port-of-Spain, close to the action!
 Note: accommodation tends to be booked solid from as early as April of the previous year!